-While this is no longer a "PayPal problem" it is affecting more users in recent weeks: Google docs does not include http (or https) in embedded links.
-This is addressed in Outlook 2013 and a fix will be considered for Outlook 2010 SP2.
+While this is no longer a "PayPal problem" it is affecting more users in recent weeks: Google docs does not include http (or https) in embedded links and a number of users are reporting problems with other URLs.

 In addition to the hangs, another concern is that Outlook is trying to connect to a web address, even though all external content is supposed to be blocked.